ebenezarchinelo/Security-Audit/README.md

 ---

 ## Executive Summary
-Zazz Ecommerce has basic security controls in place, including firewalls and antivirus software, but lacks key controls needed to defend against modern threats.
+Cran Ecommerce has basic security controls in place, including firewalls and antivirus software, but lacks key controls needed to defend against modern threats.
 Vulnerabilities were found in network configuration, web application security, user access policies, and compliance with local regulations.
 Immediate actions are recommended to secure customer data, implement multi-factor authentication, strengthen incident response capabilities, and ensure full compliance with local and international regulations.

 **Key Issues Include:**